ISSA vs ACSM

 ISSA

-For example, they have several levels of personal training certifications, not just one, as well as Group Training certifications, specialty certifications like glutes specialist or corrective exercise specialist, and then you add on to that a wide array of health and nutrition-based options, including nutrition coach, yoga, and pilates.
+ISSA offers several levels of personal training certifications, not just one.
+It also has group training certifications, specialty options like glutes specialist and corrective exercise specialist, and a wide array of health and nutrition-based credentials, including nutrition coach, yoga, and Pilates.

 Their core categories are: